RafaRemote/oc_python_p02_market_analysis/readme.md

 #### Usage cases
 - [x] scrape informations for one book
-- [x] scrape image of each product page visited
+- [x] scrape book image of each product page visited

 will extract the following datas: